OpenMendel/MendelKinship.jl/README.md

 If you use this analysis package in your research, please cite the following reference in the resulting publications:

-*OPENMENDEL: a cooperative programming project for statistical genetics.
-Zhou H, Sinsheimer JS, Bates DM, Chu BB, German CA, Ji SS, Keys KL, Kim J, Ko S, Mosher GD, Papp JC, Sobel EM, Zhai J, Zhou JJ, Lange K. Hum Genet.
-2019 Mar 26. doi: 10.1007/s00439-019-02001-z.
-[Epub ahead of print] PMID: 30915546*
+OPENMENDEL: a cooperative programming project for statistical genetics.
+Zhou H, Sinsheimer JS, Bates DM, Chu BB, German CA, Ji SS, Keys KL, Kim J, Ko S, Mosher GD, Papp JC, Sobel EM, Zhai J, Zhou JJ, Lange K. *Human Genetics* (2019).
+DOI: 10.1007/s00439-019-02001-z

 <!--- ## Contributing
 We welcome contributions to this Open Source project.
 To contribute, follow this procedure ... --->